 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the 5D Mark II have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the 5D Mark II have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon 5D Mark II Manual.
+Further information on the features and operation of the 1DX Mark II and 5D Mark II can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon 5D Mark II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon 5D Mark II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: